Having difficulties with raising chickens in deep litters? this guide is to help you achieve your desired result without additional cost.

 What is a Deep Litter System?

-Deep litter system is an indigenous system of raising chickens whereby, chickens are raised on the floor covered with some specific types of material called beddings or litter materials to prevent the direct contact of the birds and the bare floor.
+Deep litter system is an intensive system of poultry management whereby, chickens are raised on the floor covered with some specific types of material called beddings or litter materials to prevent the direct contact of the birds and the bare floor.

 This system of keeping poultry birds is, undoubtedly, the cheapest but requires some management practices most farmers find or let me say assume are not too important.